Beirut needs billions of dollars it doesn’t have to rebuild after massive blast

 Tenants with rent-controlled leases that in some cases span generations could be vulnerable to eviction as landlords use the damage as an excuse to get rid of them, according to Mona Harb, a professor of urban studies and politics at the American University of Beirut.

 Activists who have long battled to preserve Beirut’s traditional buildings fear that speculators will swoop in with offers and buy up property to build lucrative high-rises.
-Reconstruction would then come at the expense of the areas’ traditionally diverse mix of residents.
+Reconstruction would then come at the expense of the traditionally diverse mix of residents.

-“We really worry that there are people that are real estate sharks that are going to make use of this opportunity,” said Harb.
+“We really worry that there are people that are real estate sharks that are going to make use of this opportunity,” Harb said.
 “People are very vulnerable; they might need to make quick decisions on selling.
 It’s not just about buildings.
 We need to make sure the social fabric of the area remains in place.”

 A family rebuilds through their grief